MicrosoftDocs/visualstudio-docs/docs/ide/reference/how-to-manage-word-wrap-in-the-editor.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 You can set and clear the **Word wrap** option.
 When this option is set, the portion of a long line that extends beyond the current width of the Code Editor window is displayed on the next line.
-When this option is cleared, for example, to facilitate the use of line numbering, you can scroll to the right to see the ends of long lines.
+When this option is cleared&mdash;for example, to facilitate the use of line numbering&mdash;you can scroll to the right to see the ends of long lines.

 > [!NOTE]
 > This topic applies to Visual Studio on Windows.
 For Visual Studio for Mac, see [Source editor: Word wrap](/visualstudio/mac/source-editor#word-wrap).

 ## To set word wrap preferences

-1. On the Visual Studio menu bar, select **Tools**, and then select **Options**.
+1. On the Visual Studio menu bar, select **Tools** > **Options**.

     :::image type="content" source="media/vs-2022/tools-options-menu-bar.png" alt-text="Screenshot of the menu bar in Visual Studio with Tools and Options selected.":::